Sometimes, a painting isn’t just a painting, it’s a look into the soul of its creator.

 3. It wasn’t painted from where he saw it.

-One of the most interesting facts about Starry Night is that he didn’t create the painting from where he could actually see the view.
+One of the most interesting facts about Starry Night is that he didn’t create this Post-Impressionist masterpiece from where he could actually see the view.

 In fact, during his one-year stay at the asylum Von Gogh had a bedroom located on the second floor and a painting studio on the first floor where he could paint.
 It was impossible to get a view from his ground-floor studio.